lynzrand/gettapped/readme.md

 ### GetTapped

 Touch to camera motion adaptor for tablet users.
+May also contain fixes or features for touch environments.

 | Game     | Project | Status |
 |----------|---------|---------|